EPRI Publishes Report on Saltworks’ Successful FGD Industrial Water Reuse Project

 Saltworks is proud to provide leading technologies that are backed by third-party data and analysis.
 The FlexEDR Selective system can remove monovalent ions from most industrial wastewaters.
 If you have wastewater that is blown down due to chloride concentration then reach out to Saltworks for a solution that selectively extracts chlorides and recycles wastewater in a singular, robust unit operation.

-Saltworks Technologies is a leader in the development and delivery of solutions for industrial wastewater treatment and desalination.
-By working with customers to understand their unique challenges and focusing on continuous innovation, Saltworks’ solutions provide best-in-class performance and reliability on challenging waters.
+Saltworks Technologies is a leader in the development and delivery of solutions for industrial wastewater treatment and lithium refining.
+By working with customers to understand their unique challenges and focusing on continuous innovation, Saltworks’ solutions provide best-in-class performance and reliability with challenging waters and brines.
 From its headquarters in Richmond, BC, Canada, Saltworks designs, builds, and operates full-scale treatment plants, and offers comprehensive offsite and onsite testing services with its fleet of mobile pilots.

 As regulations on FGD wastewater tighten, additional treatment is required.
 Often, this is chemically intense, and high cost.
 The best means to lower treatment costs is to reduce the volume of wastewater generated, usually by increasing internal recycle.